notusedusername/assignment/README.md

 The Hikari Pool complains about closed DB connections, it is probably something with the Docker networking (like shorter connection TTL that Postgres would have itself).

+## Changed longest palindrome algorithm

+### Original algorithm

+The initial algorithm created all possible substrings, sorted them by length descending, and started to check the candidates one by one.
+This is consuming much more resources than needed, and runs pretty slow if a long text has a short palindrome.

+**Test with 5 paragraph of Lorem ipsum:** appr.
+27s

+### Current algorithm

+Instead of creating all possible substrings, creating them starting with the longest, and testing it immediately.

+**Test with the same 5 paragraph of Lorem ipsum:** appr.
+3s

+### Improvement ideas

+In case we want even faster performance, and less CPU load, we could create a cache (storage/memory heavier) with expiration, so frequently tested texts could be resolved faster.